 Your recorded content may also require some post-production work to make it easier for the virtual audience to follow along.

 And depending upon the size of the event program, organizations may need to limit which sessions are made available to a virtual audience simply because it’s cost-prohibitive to do so for every breakout room available.
+Or, some speaker contracts may not allow their presentations to be recorded.

 Hybrid-Lite Event: smaller in scale, but delivering big benefits